Descriptive Summary

 Collection Scope and Content Summary

-Title: Kathleen Raine Papers,
+Title: Kathleen Raine papers

-Date (inclusive): ca. 1913-1986 (bulk 1950-1975)
+Date (inclusive): circa 1913-1986

-Shelf location: Stored offsite at SRLF.
+Physical Location: Stored offsite at SRLF.
 Forty-eight hours advance notice is required for access to the papers.

 Abstract: The papers of Kathleen Raine, English poet and Blake and Yeats scholar, include journals, correspondence, photographs, draft